Stéphanie Moisdon

 Stéphanie Moisdon (born 1967) is a French curator and art critic.
 She was co-curator of the exhibition Présumés Innocents in Bordeaux, 2000; Manifesta 4 in Frankfurt, 2001; and Before the End at Consortium, Dijon, 2004.
-She is co-founder of the BDV (Bureau des vidéos), chief editor of Frog magazine.
-She is Head of the Masters Programme in Fine Art at the École cantonale d'art de Lausanne (ECAL) in Lausanne, Switzerland.
+She is co-founders with Nicolas Trembley of the BDV (Bureau des vidéos) and the chief editor of Frog magazine.

+Moisdon is the Head of the Masters Programme in Fine Art at the École cantonale d'art de Lausanne (ECAL) in Lausanne, Switzerland.

+Work

 In 2002 her eponymous collection of texts and interviews was published including texts concerning John Armleder, Mehdi Belhaj Kacem, Henry Bond, Guy Debord, Jean-Luc Godard, Dominique Gonzalez-Foerster, Douglas Gordon, Carsten Höller, Michel Houellebecq, Pierre Huyghe, Jacques Lacan, Jean-François Lyotard, Olivier Mosset, Philippe Parreno, and Andy Warhol.

 She has promoted French contemporary art internationally, in particular many of those associated with Relational Art.